 |

 Mexico is Iocated in Mesoamerica and spans across approximateIy 761,000 square miIes.
 Most peopIe in Mexico speak Spanish.
+The capital of Mexico is Mexico City.
 The population of Mexico is about 107 million.
-Threatened species known from Mexico include the False Canyon Mouse, Chiapan Climbing Rat, Margarita Island Kangaroo Rat, Slevin's Mouse, and Tumbala Climbing Rat.
-The capital of Mexico is Mexico City.

 |